registrymcp/.github/profile/README.md

 Our mission at MCP Registry is to **unify** the entire **MCP Server ecosystem** under a single source of truth, fully compliant with the [Model Context Protocol specification](https://modelcontextprotocol.io/introduction).
 We provide:

 - **Discovery**
-  A central index (with automatic searching, validation and scoring) of MCP servers – no more searching through meaningless lists.
+  A central index (with automatic searching, validation and scoring) of MCP servers.

 - **Explore**
-  An intuitive UI to browse, using the index to filter and vet servers.
+  An intuitive user interface (using the index) to browse, filter and check servers. https://mcpregistry.click
-  https://mcpregistry.click

 - **CLI**